 A large number of CJ-5s reportedly included some of the M606A2 variant.
 Like the M606 version of the CJ-3B, the M606A2 was a CJ-5 with heavy duty options and blackout lamps.
 In addition, the M606A3 version was equipped with an auxiliary 24V electrical system for radio communication.

-Switzerland was apparently approved to order the M38A1, which was used to mount a 106mm recoilless rifle.
+Switzerland was apparently approved to purchase the M38A1, and the Army ordered 821 which were used to mount 106mm recoilless rifles between 1958 and 1993.

 The Swiss military probably figured that the combination of the 106mm guns and the Alps would keep Switzerland pretty safe from a tank invasion.
 However, it was also revealed in 2018 that during the Cold War, in spite of Switzerland's neutrality, there was a secret Swiss unit known as P-26, trained in cooperation with NATO to harass potential invading Soviet forces inside the country.